trvon/MongoLaunchPad/README.md

-Ubuntu Systems

-Since ubuntu uses dash default, an easy fix requires this simple line of code:

-	sudo rm /bin/sh && sudo ln -s /bin/bash /bin/sh

-*Disclaimer*

-Some commands may or may not work until everything is sufficently tested

-LaunchPad
+A deployment console for mongoDB and node projects

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To use script globally, clone the repository and run the setup script
-- Project will be located inside the cloned repo in either UI or API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A deployment console for mongoDB and node projects
+*Disclaimer*

+	- This script is tested on Linux Platforms and utitlizes bash.

+	- Some commands may or may not work until everything is sufficently tested

+	- Ubuntu Systems
+		Since ubuntu uses dash default, an easy fix requires this simple line of code: sudo rm /bin/sh && sudo ln -s /bin/bash /bin/sh

 Synopsis: